Providing access to education to improve literacy and local economy

 - Developing the production of artisanal items in the village

-- Promote economic development and the reduction of informal and illegal activities as a means of growing & diversifying professional skills of community members.
+- Promoting economic development and the reduction of informal and illegal activities as a means of growing & diversifying professional skills of community members.

 Programme in 3 phases: